antimof/UxPlay/README.md

    * Support for server behind a firewall.

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
-*It is now hosted at the
-github site [https://github.com/FDH2/UxPlay](https://github.com/FDH2/UxPlay) (where development and user-assistance now takes place)*, although it initially was developed by
-[antimof](http://github.com/antimof/Uxplay) using code
-from [RPiPlay](https://github.com/FD-/RPiPlay), which in turn derives from [AirplayServer](https://github.com/KqsMea8/AirplayServer),
+It was initially developed by [antimof](http://github.com/antimof/Uxplay) using code from [RPiPlay](https://github.com/FD-/RPiPlay), which in turn derives from [AirplayServer](https://github.com/KqsMea8/AirplayServer),